-Information on procedures for participants with suspected or confirm HIV infection is found in Section 6.4.3 and Appendix Ib of the protocol and Section 8 of the SSP manual.
+Information on procedures for participants with suspected or confirmed HIV infection is found in Section 6.4.3 and Appendix Ib of the protocol and Section 8 of the SSP manual.
 A few important considerations:

-- HIV testing will be performed at all scheduled study visits (with the exception of the GAHT Initiation Visit). - If a participant has signs or symptoms consistent with acute HIV infection or expresses a concern about recent HIV acquisition, sites should perform HIV testing using an RNA test. - If a participant has a reactive HIV test result at any follow-up visit, the status should be confirmed in all cases using two independent samples collected on different days, as per HIV testing algorithm found in Section 8 of the SSP. - Samples from participants who are confirmed to be HIV-infected should be sent to a local laboratory for resistance testing to assist with clinical management.
+- HIV testing will be performed at all scheduled study visits (with the exception of the GAHT Initiation Visit). - If a participant has signs or symptoms consistent with acute HIV infection or expresses a concern about recent HIV acquisition, sites should perform HIV testing using an RNA test. - If a participant has a reactive HIV test result at any follow-up visit, the status should be confirmed in all cases using two independent samples collected on different days, as per HIV testing algorithm found in Section 8 of the SSP.
+The HIV Confirmation Visit should occur within two weeks of the study visit in which the participant had a reactive HIV test result.
+The HIV Confirmation Visit is considered an interim visit and should use an interim visit code (i.e., X.01). - Samples from participants who are confirmed to be HIV-infected should be sent to a local laboratory for resistance testing to assist with clinical management.
 Results from resistance testing performed in local laboratories should not be reported in an eCRF.
-The site IoR or designee should consult the HPTN LC if confirmatory testing does not confirm that the participant is HIV-infected. - Participants who are confirmed to be HIV-infected will be linked to local HIV care services and will be offered linkage to GAHT services.
+The site IoR or designee should consult the HPTN LC if confirmatory testing does not confirm that the participant is HIV-infected. - The Termination Visit for participants who seroconvert during the study will be scheduled 13 weeks (3 months) after the HIV Confirmation Visit. - Participants who are confirmed to be HIV-infected will be linked to local HIV care services and will be offered linkage to GAHT services.

-4.8 Follow Up Procedures for Participants Who Discontinue Study Products
+4.8 Follow-Up Procedures for Participants Who Discontinue Study Products